277pawan/Angular/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Login Instructions

+For authentication during development and testing, this project uses the [dummyjson.com](https://dummyjson.com/) API.
+Please use the following credentials to log in:

+- **Username:** sophiab
+- **Password:** sophiabpass

+This allows you to test login-related features easily without needing to set up your own backend.